Omycron83/Notes/ML/Transformers.md

 Thus, a position-dependent signal is added to each embedding and thus positional encoding infused, which avoids destroying the embedded information (empirically) while not increasing dimensionality (as would happen with concatenation).

 It turns out that linearly adding the positional values (i.e. adding $(0, ..., 0), (1, ..., 1)$ etc. ) faces problems with 'variable-length' sequences.
 This leads to the following requirements for a positional-encoding mechanism:
+- The model should easily be able to learn to attend by relative positions for any fixed offset
 - It should be injective, i.e. output a unique encoding for each time step
 - The distance between any two time steps should be consistent across varying lengths
 - It should generalize to longer sequences without any effort